Free Consultation!

 Our Solar Panel Calculator

-Our calculator is designed with simplicity and accuracy in mind, helping you streamline the process of determining how many solar panels you need to power your home.
+Our solar panel calculator is designed to be both simple and accurate, making it easy to determine how many solar panels you need to power your home.

-Here's how it works: our calculator takes into account the average sunshine that your location receives in a year, as well as information about your property, to estimate how much energy you could harness in an average year.
-It uses this data to recommend the number of solar panels needed as well as the best system for your property and unique needs.
+Here’s how it works: the calculator considers the average sunlight your location receives annually, along with specific details about your property, to estimate the potential energy you could generate each year.
+Based on this data, it recommends the ideal number of solar panels and the most suitable system for your needs.

 For example, Oxford has an average solar intensity of 524 w/m2, which means an average home with solar panels in Oxford can generate around 4767 kWh of energy annually.